flashbots/suave-specs/specs/rigil/computor.md

 ## Confidential Computation

-To successfuly process a request for confidential computation Computors must engage the the Confidential Compute Process.
+To successfuly process a request for confidential computation Computors must engage the Confidential Compute Process.

 ### Confidential Compute Process